Telecominfraproject/wlan-cloud-ucentralgw/OPENAPI.md

 All endpoints begin with `/api/v1`.

 ## The flow
-I order to use any of the API calls, you must obtain a token (I know - shocking).
+In order to use any of the API calls, you must obtain a token (I know - shocking).
 You do so by calling the end-point `/oauth2`.
-Once you obtain that `access-token`, you will need to pas this in the headers under `Authorization: Bearer <place your token here>`.
+Once you obtain that `access-token`, you will need to pass it in the headers under `Authorization: Bearer <place your token here>`.

 ## The basic entities
 The API revolves around `devices`, `commands`, and `default_configurations`.
 You can get a list of `devices` to know what is available and then